ff6347/ff6347.github.io/src/pages/projects/index.md

 ## Basil.js

-Since this summer I started to work on [Basil.js](http://basiljs.ch/) togther with Benedikt Groß, Ted Davis and Timo Rychert.
+From 2014 to around 2020 I worked on [Basil.js](http://basiljs.ch/) together with Benedikt Groß, Ted Davis and Timo Rychert.
 It is a creative coding framework that ports the spirit of the Processing visualization language to Adobe InDesign.
-We are working on fixing bugs and implement some additional features to make it more Processing like.
-This will also be part of my <a href="/teaching/#gestalten-in-code">Gestalten in Code</a> seminar.
+We have been working on fixing bugs and implement some additional features to make it more Processing like.
+Find the source code on [github.com/basiljs/basil.js](https://github.com/basiljs/basil.js).
+Unfortunately the development stalled and the project.

 ## ExtendScript Wiki

 Since October 2012 I'm assembling a wiki about [ExtendScript](https://en.wikipedia.org/wiki/ExtendScript).
-It is with around 100 articles one of the largest resources you can find about writing scripts for Adobe applications.
+It was with around 100 articles one of the largest resources you can find about writing scripts for Adobe applications.
 Take a look into the [Extendscript Wiki](https://github.com/extendscript/wiki/wiki)

 ## Extendscriptr